 Explore the Gili Islands' Undersea Underbelly

-We took a short, somewhat seasickness-inducing fastboat ride to a snorkeling spot off Gili Air, finding ourselves immersed in some of the clearest shallows we've ever seen.
-The fish playing amidst the corals, the rays of sunlight dappling the sea floor, and the occasional turtle seeking refuge from the tourists made the Gili Air snorkeling jaunt our most memorable part of the trip.
+Take a short, somewhat seasickness-inducing fast boat ride to a snorkeling spot off Gili Air, finding yourselves immersed in some of the clearest shallows you'll ever see.
+The fish playing amidst the corals, the rays of sunlight dappling the sea floor, and the occasional turtle seeking refuge from the tourists will make the Gili Air snorkeling jaunt one of the most memorable parts of your trip.

 Travelers with PADI certifications get a better undersea view of the two dozen or so dive sites located within less than 10 minutes' ride from their respective jetties.
-Dive resorts like 7Seas Dive Gili (location on Google Maps; site: 7seasdivegili.com) take you straight from the beach to your playground underneath the sea, equipment and transportation included.Continue to 6 of 7 below.
+Dive resorts like 7Seas Dive Gili take you straight from the beach to your playground underneath the sea, equipment and transportation included.Continue to 6 of 7 below.

 06 of 07